Perturbative sigma models, elliptic cohomology and the Witten genus: Introduction

 \section{Introduction}

-In this paper we give a geometric model for elliptic cohomology with complex coefficients and construct a cocycle representative for the Witten genus in this language.
+In this paper we provide a differential cocycle model for elliptic cohomology with complex coefficients and use analytic methods to construct a cocycle representative for the Witten class in this language.
 Our motivation stems from the conjectural connection between sigma models and elliptic cohomology originally due to E. Witten~\cite{witten_ell} and G. Segal~\cite{segal_elliptic}.
-The specifics of our constructions are informed by the work of S. Stolz and P. Teichner on $2|1$-dimensional super Euclidean field theories~\cite{ST11} and K. Costello's construction of the Witten genus using methods of perturbative quantization~\cite{costello_WG1,costello_WG2}.
+The specifics of our constructions are informed by the work of S. Stolz and P. Teichner on $2|1$-dimensional super Euclidean field theories~\cite{ST11} and K. Costello's construction of the Witten genus using methods of perturbative (specifically, \emph{1-loop}) quantization~\cite{costello_WG1,costello_WG2}.
 Indeed, our investigation began as an attempt to develop a bridge between these two languages that relate particular 2-dimensional quantum field theories to elliptic cohomology.
-As a warm-up case, we will prove analogous results for $1|1$-dimensional super Euclidean field theories, (twisted, Real) ${\rm K}$-theory with complex coefficients, and the $\hat{A}$-class, showing that perturbative quantization gives rise to the familiar local index from the Atiyah-Singer theorem.
+As a warm-up case, we will prove analogous results for $1|1$-dimensional super Euclidean field theories, (twisted, Real) ${\rm K}$-theory with complex coefficients, and the $\hat{A}$-class, showing that 1-loop quantization gives rise to the familiar local index from the Atiyah--Singer theorem.